There are two ways you can see detailed analytics on your A/B tests to determine their effectiveness on your users:

 Analytics in A/B Testing

-Click the Analytics button within A/B Testing to see basic analytics on your test, including the conversion rate to a particular event from your experiment and its variants:
+Click Analytics in A/B Testing to see basic analytics on your test, including the conversion rate to a particular event from your experiment and its variants:

 When you add an experiment in A/B Testing, Mixpanel automatically tracks an event, property, and super property associated with that experiment so that you can use Retention and Funnels for a more in-depth analysis of your test.
 For example, you can build a Funnel with multiple steps after the Experiment Started event or use Retention to see how the A/B test affects the long-term behavior of your users: